Scott Casey: World Class Championship Wrestling (1985–1987)

-World Wrestling Federation (1987–1989)
+World Wrestling Federation (1987–1991)

-On the June 13, 1987, edition of WWF Superstars Casey made his debut, teaming with Lanny Poffo in a loss to Demolition.
+On the June 13, 1987 episode of WWF Superstars, Casey made his debut, teaming with Lanny Poffo in a loss to Demolition.
 He immediately began wrestling full-time for the World Wrestling Federation and was programmed into a short house show series against heel cowboy wrestler Ron Bass.
 Casey was slotted as an upper-level opening card jobber, losing that summer to stars like Rick Rude and The Honky Tonk Man, but also defeated other jobbers like Jose Estrada, Iron Mike Sharpe and Steve Lombardi.
-On WWF television he was used strictly as a jobber, and would not gain his first televised victory until the September 24, 1987, edition of Prime Time Wrestling where he teamed with S. D. Jones to defeat The Shadows.
-He would gain his first televised singles victory a month later, when he pinned Sharpe on the October 15 edition of Prime Time Wrestling.
+On WWF television he was used strictly as a jobber, and earned his first televised victory on the September 24 episode of Prime Time Wrestling, teaming with S. D. Jones to defeat The Shadows.
+His first televised singles win aired on the October 15 episode, a pinfall over Sharpe.

 The winter and spring of 1988 found Casey continuing as a jobber in the opening cards of WWF house shows, facing Danny Spivey, Terry Gibbs, Steve Lombardi, and a returning The Iron Sheik.
 He did defeat fellow jobber Barry Horowitz on the March 7, 1988, edition of Prime Time Wrestling, and then Sharpe in the May 2 episode.
-This status continued throughout most of 1988 as he lost to upper level competition, but defeated other jobbers like Richard Charland and Pete Doherty on house shows and on television.
+This status continued throughout most of 1988 as he lost to upper-level competition, but defeated other jobbers like Richard Charland and Pete Doherty on house shows and on television.
 His most high-profile appearance came at the 1988 Survivor Series (substituting for an injured B. Brian Blair) where he teamed with Jake Roberts, Tito Santana, Ken Patera and Jim Duggan in a losing effort against André the Giant, Rick Rude, Mr. Perfect, Harley Race and Dino Bravo.

 Casey's appearances became more sporadic in 1989, and he only wrestled on 11 occasions after appearing in well over five times as many matches the previous year.
-His final match of the year was against Barry Horowitz on March 24 in Salt Lake City, UT, after which he departed the company.
+His final match of the year was against Barry Horowitz on March 24 in Salt Lake City, Utah, after which he departed the company.

-World Wrestling Federation (1991)

 Casey made a one match return to the WWF when he appeared on March 26, 1991, at a taping of WWF Superstars.
 He teamed with Rob Allen against The Orient Express.
 Casey retired from professional wrestling after this appearance.

 Wrestling Around the World (1993)

-Following a two-year absence, Casey returned and appeared in the Wrestling Around the World promotion on September 14, 1993, in Las Vegas, NV, facing the Captain of Hussars and High Tech Knights.
+Following a two-year absence, Casey returned and appeared in the Wrestling Around the World promotion on September 14, 1993, in Las Vegas, Nevada, facing the Captain of Hussars and High Tech Knights.